eclipse-vertx/vertx-http-proxy/README.md

 # Vert.x Http Proxy

-A HTTP reverse proxy based on Vert.x, it aims to implement the reverse proxy logic and be reusable, so one does not need to care about the proxy logic and can focus rather on higher concerns.
+Vert.x Http Proxy is a reverse proxy based on Vert.x, it aims to implement reusable reverse proxy logic to focus on higher concerns.

 # License